alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

 ## Map Model

 The `FioriBikeMapModel` owns map business objects used in the `ViewController`.
 The standard map business objects `title`, `region`, and `mapType` are set at the top.
 In the `layerModel` there is a single layer, the `"Bikes"` layer.
-The `stationModel` will contain all Ford GoBike Stations after it is populated by calling `loadData()`.
-Optionally we can query real time data by setting the `isLiveData` to true within the function.
+The `stationModel` will contain all Ford GoBike Stations once it is populated by calling `loadData()`.
+Optionally we can query real-time data by setting the `isLiveData` to true within the function.
 Private functions are located at the bottom, but the most important part is the call to the delegate at the very end.

 ```swift
 self.delegate?.reloadData()